 Technology and user expectations are evolving more rapidly than ever before.
 If it’s been a while since your last website redesign, there’s a good chance some fundamental aspects related to its performance are now out of date, which can impact your search engine rankings and limit user-friendliness.

 Keep an eye on your analytics – use the data you already have to inform your next decisions.
 What pages are most important to your site?
 Where are users spending the most time?
 Which pages have the highest bounce rates and why?
 Tracking significant changes in online behaviour in your industry, both offsite and onsite, can show you how and where you need to make improvements.

 7. What are your competitors doing?

 If a competitor launches an all-singing, all-dancing new website, take it as an opportunity to look at what your site could be doing differently.
 What does their website have that yours doesn’t?
+Do they have features like interactive web applications that you don’t?
 What have they prioritised or possibly overlooked?
 If you notice a trend of competitors updating their sites to reflect changes in the industry or customer expectations, it’s a strong sign you should be doing the same.